3-Days Before Conference l 15 Minutes Before Session l Starting the Session l Instructional Video

 As OFC will be presented in a hybrid format, the responsibility of the presider is more important than ever.
 All presiders are expected to be at the conference in person.
 We ask all presiders to check-in at least 15 minutes before your session begins to ensure each session has a designated presider, and confer with the speakers and room monitor to understand how each presentation will be delivered.

-Perform these steps to ensure you are prepared for your session responsibilities
+Perform these steps to ensure you are prepared for your session responsibilities.

 - If you have a question about pronouncing the names of any of the live presenters, the title of the talk, or the name of their institutional affiliation, ask prior to the start of the session.
 It can be quite embarrassing for both you and the speaker if you pronounce something wrong.

-- Assure the speakers that you and the room monitor will pay attention to the “Q&A” box and note questions.
-However, you will provide a reminder to the presenter (using the “chat” function) two minutes prior to the end of the presentation time that he should start to wrap up.
+- Assure the remote speakers that you and the room monitor will pay attention to the “Q&A” box and note questions.
+However, you will provide a reminder to the presenter (using the “chat” function) two minutes prior to the end of the presentation time that they should start to wrap up.
 They should be conscious of the time and start to wrap up when they see this notice.
 Suggest they might want to use a timer on their computers if they wish to ignore the chat box.

 - Alert the speakers that you would like them to remain for the entire session as you may go back to them, if time allows between talks, to ask questions that may not have been addressed earlier due to lack of time.

 - The OFC Management Room Monitor will start the broadcast two minutes prior to the scheduled start of the session to allow remote registrants to join the session and receive some quick instructions on participating in the live Q&A segments.

 - Once the video has started, you may go to the podium and prepare to start the session.

 - Once the instructional video has concluded, close out of the introduction powerpoint.